Louisiana: Etymology

 Louisiana was named after Louis XIV, King of France from 1643 to 1715.
 When René-Robert Cavelier, Sieur de La Salle claimed the territory drained by the Mississippi River for France, he named it La Louisiane.
 The suffix –ana (or –ane) is a Latin suffix that can refer to "information relating to a particular individual, subject, or place."
 Thus, roughly, Louis + ana carries the idea of "related to Louis."
-Once part of the French colonial empire, the Louisiana Territory stretched from present–day Mobile Bay to just north of the present–day Canada–United States border, including a small part of what are now the Canadian provinces of Alberta and Saskatchewan.
+Once part of the French colonial empire, the Louisiana Territory stretched from present-day Mobile Bay to just north of the present-day Canada–United States border, including a small part of what are now the Canadian provinces of Alberta and Saskatchewan.

 History

 Pre–colonial history

 The area of Louisiana is the place of origin of the Mound Builders culture during the Middle Archaic period, in the 4th millennium BC.
 The sites of Caney and Frenchman's Bend have been securely dated to 5600–5000 BP (about 3700–3100 BC), demonstrating that seasonal hunter-gatherers from around this time organized to build complex earthwork constructions in what is now northern Louisiana.
-The Watson Brake site near present-day Monroe has an eleven-mound complex, it was built about 5400 BP (3500 BC).
+The Watson Brake site near present-day Monroe has an eleven-mound complex; it was built about 5400 BP (3500 BC).
 These discoveries overturned previous assumptions in archaeology that such complex mounds were built only by cultures of more settled peoples who were dependent on maize cultivation.
 The Hedgepeth Site in Lincoln Parish is more recent, dated to 5200–4500 BP (3300–2600 BC).

 Nearly 2,000 years later, Poverty Point was built; it is the largest and best-known Late Archaic site in the state.
 The city of modern–day Epps developed near it.
 The Poverty Point culture may have reached its peak around 1500 BC, making it the first complex culture, and possibly the first tribal culture in North America.
 It lasted until approximately 700 BC.

 The Poverty Point culture was followed by the Tchefuncte and Lake Cormorant cultures of the Tchula period, local manifestations of Early Woodland period.
 The Tchefuncte culture were the first people in the area of Louisiana to make large amounts of pottery.
-These cultures lasted until AD 200.
+These cultures lasted until 200 AD.
 The Middle Woodland period started in Louisiana with the Marksville culture in the southern and eastern part of the state, reaching across the Mississippi River to the east around Natchez, and the Fourche Maline culture in the northwestern part of the state.
 The Marksville culture was named after the Marksville Prehistoric Indian Site in Avoyelles Parish.

 These cultures were contemporaneous with the Hopewell cultures of present-day Ohio and Illinois, and participated in the Hopewell Exchange Network.
 Trade with peoples to the southwest brought the bow and arrow.
 The first burial mounds were built at this time.
 Political power began to be consolidated, as the first platform mounds at ritual centers were constructed for the developing hereditary political and religious leadership.